TheAmeliaDeWitt/Glowstone-1/docs/CONTRIBUTING.md

 There are a few basic ground-rules for contributors:

 1. **No `--force` pushes** or modifying the Git history in any way.
-1. **Branches other than `dev` and LTS** ought to be used for ongoing work.
+2. **Branches besides `master-dev`, `incubating`, and `stable`** ought to be short lived and used for experimental ongoing work.
+Please clean-up after yourself.
+3. **Don't commit to the `stable` branch,** it's only for formal releases declared stable by the project maintainer by pull-request only.
-1. **External API changes and significant modifications** ought to be subject to an **internal pull-request** to solicit feedback from other contributors.
+4. **External API changes and significant modifications** ought to be subject to an **internal pull-request** to solicit feedback from other contributors.
-1. Internal pull-requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
+5. Internal pull-requests to solicit feedback are *encouraged* for any other non-trivial contribution but left to the discretion of the contributor.
-1. Contributors should attempt to adhere to the prevailing code-style.
+6. Contributors should attempt to adhere to the prevailing code-style.

 ## Releases